orangeduck/BVHView/README.md

 Download `BVHView` and run `make` in the main directory to build `bvhview.exe`.

-To build a release version with optimization and no console window alongside run `make BUILD_MODE=RELEASE` in the main directory instead.
+To build a release version with optimizations enabled and no console window alongside run `make BUILD_MODE=RELEASE` in the main directory instead.

 ## Linux

-TODO
+Download [raylib](https://github.com/raysan5/raylib) into `~/raylib/raylib`.

+Download [raygui](https://github.com/raysan5/raygui) into `~/raylib/raygui`.

+Build raylib by going to `~/raylib/raylib/src` and running `make`.

+Download `BVHView` and run `make` in the main directory to build `bvhview`.

+To build a release version with optimizations enabled run `make BUILD_MODE=RELEASE` in the main directory instead.